Behavioral public administration: History and development

-Although it is growing in prevalence, psychological methods and theories in the field of public administration are still not applied as often as in other disciplines, such as economics, political science, and management studies.
-In these fields of research, psychology-informed sub-fields have emerged, for example, political psychology, behavioral economics, and industrial and organizational psychology.
+The application of psychological theories and methods in public administration is becoming more common, but it is still less common than in other academic fields like economics, political science, and management studies.
+Within these research domains, psychology-based subfields have developed, such as behavioral economics, industrial and organizational psychology, and political psychology..

 While the number of psychology-informed research studies in public administration might be small, the number is increasing.
 Public administration scholars have begun incorporating theories from the field of psychology into the study of public leadership and public service motivation, transparency, public service competition, public choice, blame avoidance among policymakers, performance information, and trust of civil servants.
 The methods and measurement techniques used to study public administration have, to an increasing extent, become influenced by the practices of the psychological field, most notably seen as in the more frequent use of experiments.